Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 - We will define the _mock_ data in a separate file, so it is easier to delete and we don't add extra noise to the codebase.

-At the moment both api and _mock_ are going to be defined inside the _kanban_ component, in the final implementation we will probably take it out of the folder (it will be directly in the application page that request the data to a server, we will pass the results to _mapper_ and will convert from specific app entities to my kanban entities), but we are not going to get involved into this right now, better not to add more elements into the equation and raise the complexity right now, let's focus on solving issues step by step: first we crawl, then walk and finally run. (remider: it's important that this project is an _spike_ and we will have 2/3 with to play with it without pressure)
+At the moment both api and _mock_ are going to be defined inside the _kanban_ component, in the final implementation we will probably take it out of the folder (it will be directly in the application page that request the data to a server, we will pass the results to _mapper_ and will convert from specific app entities to my kanban entities), but we are not going to get involved into this right now, better not to add more elements into the equation and raise the complexity right now, let's focus on solving issues step by step: first we crawl, then walk and finally run. (reminder: it's important that this project is an _spike_ and we will have 2/3 weeks to play with it without pressure)

 The _mock_ data: